Issue Date: 06/03/2019

-- For posted positions, an employee who is selected as an internal candidate for a new position may be moving into a position that is a higher salary grade than the employee's current position.
-Employees are generally limited to the promotional salary increase policy in effect at the time.
+- For posted positions (i.e. transfers): An employee who is selected as an internal candidate for a new position may be moving into a position that is a higher salary grade than the employee's current position.
+Employees are generally limited to the promotional salary increase guidelines in effect at the time.
 However, employees being promoted must have a salary at least equal to the salary grade range minimum, regardless of the percentage.

 - The Hiring Supervisor, in consultation with the Employment Specialist or Compensation Analyst, must verify the employee's salary is within the range and/or must prepare a request for a promotional increase.

-- A transfer of an employee to a new position in the same salary grade level generally does not warrant a salary increase.
+- A transfer of an employee to a new position in the same salary grade level is known as a lateral transfer.
+A lateral transfer generally does not warrant a salary increase.

 - The Hiring Supervisor must contact the releasing supervisor about an up-to-date Annual Performance Review, if one has not been provided to the hiring supervisor.
 This process is handled using the Annual Performance Review and Salary Review Addendum.